sigmundfrerard/sigmundfrerard/README.md

 <table>
     <tr>
         <td>
-             <p align="left"> I don't have an atabook or strawpage, but i have my own website with a chatbox. it is linked. im 18 years old. add my discord if ud like to chat, c+h to ur hearts content. no dni. <b> i add most people with a comic book pony, so if u found me thru a friend request, hello!</b></p>
+             <p align="left"> I don't have an atabook or strawpage, but i have my own website with a chatbox. it is linked. im 18 years old. add my discord if ud like to chat, no dni. <b> i add most people with a comic book pony, so if u found me thru a friend request, hello!</b></p>
         </td>
         <td>
             <p align="right">I have BPD and struggle with communication in a more general sense.
 Sometimes if u start talking to me ill poof, sorry.
-I just struggle with conversation.
-Feel free to add me on disc if ud like to talk more.</p>
+I just get kinda awkward, ur free to come up to me again if ud like.
+I don't bite,, for the most part.
+C+H is fine!!
+When I'm not playing with friends I'll typically go up to anyone I spot with c+h in their name or github :D</p>
             </td>
         </tr>
 </table>